 A review for children on the SEND database is held every term to which parents are invited and the child is encouraged to take part.
-Progress is discussed, the views of the child and their parent/s elicited and a new plan is drawn up, unless the child no longer needs one.
+Progress is discussed, the views of the child and their parent/s elicited and the child's one page profile is updated.
 These meetings are designed to give all parties a voice and as such will include parents, pupils, class teacher and other adults involved if the SENCO deems it necessary.
 In addition to these review meetings, parents can book a meeting with the SENCO, to discuss concerns or pass on information from health appointments, by contacting the school office.